gurkancaner/writerassist/documentation/developmentLogs.md

 11. Material Design template is added
 12. MUP (Meteor Up) node package is used for deployment, first deployment is done
+13. Created Twitter app on Twitter for Login with Twitter functionality
+14. Twitter login is implemented, its working now